 - 11. Remove the Lime Green E-Poll Book Case in the supply cart.
-Open the case and set up the E-Poll Book according to the instruction manual in the case.
-Remove green seal and place in ED Police Envelope. - 12.
+Open the case and set up the E-Poll Book according to the instruction manual in the case, with the sneeze guard and place mat.
+Remove green seal and place in ED Police Envelope.
+Confirm ED/AD is loaded onto the E-Poll Book. - 12.
 Complete the Ballot Transmittal Sheet (packaged on top of the first package of scannable ballots).
 Note: If it is a Primary Election there will be a separate Ballot Transmittal Sheet and separate ballots for each party.
 If there is only one package of ballots, there is no Ballot Transmittal sheet.